 This blog will (hopefully) document a long bike journey.
 That journey will take me from being a commuter, to long-distance audax, to ultra-distance racing.
 It will also have some day-to-day stuff thrown in, maybe and perhaps some comment on some of the kit I use; Garmin, Wahoo, tyres, lights and other stuff.
 Maybe.

 The dream, is to ride The Transcontinental Race, or TCR for short.
-The race itself is anything but short; previous routes stand at 3200km to 4200km long and start in northwestern Europe, finishing up in southeastern Europe.
+The race itself is anything but short; previous routes stand at 3200km to 4200km long and start in northwestern Europe, finishing up in southeastern Europe (at the time of writing this).
 The main point of this blog is to document the journey from commuter to ultra-distance cyclist.
 If I manage to gain entry to TCR, that journey will also be documented.

 There is no fixed route but riders must visit a number of checkpoints along the way.